braboj/tutorial-git/02-Concepts/03-git-objects.md

 ### Tree object

 A collection of references to either child trees or blob objects.
+Trees in git represent directories of the operating system.

 ### Blob objects

 Binary large objects or BLOBS are compressed files and the end of the tree structure.
+They are the snapshots of a given file after a change has been added to the index.

 ### Practice

-1. Create a bare repository
+1. Create a git repo
-2. Clone the bare repository
+2. Check if the .git folder exists
-3. Add a readme file
+3. Create a new file
-4. Commit the changes
+4. Add the file to the index
-5. Get the last commit log
+5. Check if a blob object was created
-6. Get the long hash of the commit
+6. Commit the file
-7. Got to the .git directory and show its content
-8. Trace the commit object
-9. Decompress the commit object
-10. Follow the tree and blob objects
+7. Check if a tree and commit objects were created
-11. Make a diagram of the git objects
+8. Make a diagram of the object tree